 Hillsborough Square will continue to have a play space or component for young children.
-In collaboration with Holland College explore the possibility of developing and organizing
+In collaboration with Holland College explore the possibility of developing and organizing programs for special recreational events.

 Connaught Square should continue accommodate a small piece of play equipment for young children.
 There is the potential to have a winter ice surface and the re-establishment of small band concerts in the square.